 Fitting for dogs of all chewing habits, antlers will be a favorite for your pup.

 Pet stores and online retailers carry a variety of antlers, from deer and elk, that make for a great, natural chew toy for your dog.
 It is also considered the best dog toy for chewers because of its durability.

 When selecting an antler for your pup, be sure to adhere to the suggested size for each antler.
 This will help keep your pup safe while chewing.
 When the antler gets smaller, monitor your dog’s chewing carefully and discard it when it becomes ingestible.

 Chew Toy Safety

-You should also monitor your dog while they are chewing on any chew toy.
+You should also monitor your dog while they are chewing, even on the toughest chew toy.
 This will help make sure the new toy is safe for your pup.

 Always keep an eye on your pup when they are enjoying chew time.
 Keep plenty of chewing options to help guide your dog to appropriate, happy chew time.